-In 1920 Sunny Hill consisted of approximately 110 acres of land, less than half being cleared, stone walls running in all directions, a living house, a barn, a combination pigpen and outhouse (a three-holer with no partitions, and the ever-handy Sears Roebuck catalog), and an old wagon shed which fell during 1922 under the weight of the snow.
+In 1920 Sunny Hill consisted of approximately 110 acres of land, less than half being cleared, with stone walls running in all directions.
+Bulidings included a living house, a barn, a combination pigpen and outhouse (a three-holer with no partitions, and the ever-handy Sears Roebuck catalog), and an old wagon shed which fell only two years later under the weight of the snow.
 On the front lawn in front of the present Main House was a vegetable garden where the routine vegetables were grown plus rhubarb and an annual crop of potatoes.
 Approximately six cows furnished milk and butter for the table and two horses were the means of power for plowing and additional farm work.
 Chickens and pigs furnished the poultry and food for the table.

 Eventually, in the late 1920s, the old farmhouse was torn down and replaced by the present Annex building (which has since been rebuilt).
 A Store and Recreation Hall was provided downstairs in the Annex.